rapid7/insightconnect-plugins/sonicwall/help.md

 # Description

-SonicWall SonicOS API provides analternative to the SonicOS Command Line Interface (CLI) for configuring selected functions
+[SonicWall](https://www.sonicwall.com/products/firewalls/) next-generation firewalls (NGFW) provide the security, control and visibility you need to maintain an effective cybersecurity posture.
+Manage your firewalls and block malicious hosts through this plugin.

 # Key Features

-* Add address object to group
+* Block and unblock hosts by managing address groups

 # Requirements

-* Username and password for SonicWall endpoint
+* Username and password for SonicWall firewall
-* Base URL for the SonicWall endpoint
+* Base URL for the SonicWall firewall

 # Documentation

 ## Setup

 The connection configuration accepts the following parameters: